Common Power Query errors & how to fix them

 • Incorrect data types used within functions – for example, trying to use a number function on a text data type, or trying to multiply text values

 Excel is very forgiving and will happily switch between data types where it can.
-However, power Query is not as forgiving; therefore, getting the correct data type is essential.
+Power Query is not as forgiving; therefore, getting the correct data type is essential.

 After opening the query, Power Query shows the errors.
-The pink color below the column header displays the % of errors found in the first 1000 records.
+The pink colored bar below the column header displays the % of errors found in the first 1000 records.

 Errors shown within the Preview Window